Hiring costs add up very quickly if an efficient process is not in place.

 Skills-based hiring doesn’t just mean hiring candidates that have a finite amount of skills.
 It means hiring skilled candidates who have the potential to develop their abilities through upskilling and employer support, which can increase employee retention and lower costs.

-Skills-based hiring is an approach that has proven to increase hiring speeds, accurately predict employee performance, and significantly lower direct hiring costs like:
+Skills-based hiring is an approach that has proven to increase hiring speeds, accurately predict employee performance, and significantly lower direct hiring costs such as:

 And indirect hiring costs like:

-Having a clear understanding of what exactly makes hiring expensive and eliminating outdated and costly hiring strategies can increase a company’s bottom line, while developing a cultural identity that keeps employees committed for the long run.
+Having a clear understanding of what exactly makes hiring expensive and eliminating outdated and costly hiring strategies can increase a company’s bottom line.
+Sign up with TestGorilla for free to give skills-based hiring a try and see the benefits yourself.

 Sources